-Beneficiaries especially because of the impulse it receives from the hips as they rise.
+Glutes are one of the great beneficiaries, especially due to the impulse it receives from the hip when going up.
 The adductors (on the inner thigh) are activated the wider the legs are when descending.
 Others muscles involved are the hip, dorsal and lumbar stabilizers.

 Benefits of doing squats

 When we talk about doing a squat, we mean doing it right.
 It may sound obvious, but there are people who believe that all it takes is to go up and down.
 If you do this, you will only be putting a lot of stress on your joints and ligaments.
 Needless to say, the results will be too long in coming.

 One of the benefits is related to stability.
 As mentioned before, the stabilizing muscles of the body intervene during the movement of descent and ascent.
 As a result, they are considerably strengthened, especially those in the core.

 Increasing the mass of the legs is complicated, since they have large muscles.
 However, gradually, especially if you apply more than just your body weight.
 At the same time, they also strengthen the knee joints and ankles.